Social Mobility is a concept widely used in the discipline of Sociology.

 Vertical Mobility – Change in status

-Vertical social mobility is defined as a movement of individuals or groups to positions in society that involve a change in class, status, and power.
+It is a movement of individuals or groups to positions in society that involve a change in class, status, and power.
 For example, getting allocation in civil services directly from a college teacher changes one status from the middle class to the elite class.

 Intergenerational Mobility – Change after a generation